shivam-todi/shivamtodi/README.md

 # 4) Take the minimum of two smallest distances.
 Let the minimum be mn.

-# 5) Create an array strip[] that stores all points which are at most d distance away from the middle line dividing the two sets.
+# 5) Create an array strip[] that stores all points which are at most mn distance away from the middle line dividing the two sets.

 # 6) Find the smallest distance in strip[].

-# 7) Return the minimum of d and the smallest distance calculated in above step 6.
+# 7) Return the minimum of mn and the smallest distance calculated in above step 6.